freelawproject/free.law/content/what-should-be-done-about-the-pacer-problem.md

 report](http://freelawproject.org/2015/03/23/why-should-congress-care-about-pacer/)
-about the E-Government Act of 2002 that said Congress wanted the Judicial Conference to move to "a fee structure in which this information is freely available to the greatest extent possible.â€?
+about the E-Government Act of 2002 that said Congress wanted the Judicial Conference to move to "a fee structure in which this information is freely available to the greatest extent possible."
 Write your members of Congress, whoever they are, and say something
 like: